-Add Users Batch File Layout
+Table 5: Add Users Batch File Layout

 Entry Description 1 User Name Identifier of the user in Release Automation.
 Must be unique across all users.
 Allowed characters: alphanumeric, backslash, period, underscore, hyphen and '@'.
 2 Last Name Last name of the user.
 3 First Name First name of the user.
-4 Email Email address used by Rel ease Automation server to send notifications.
-5 Password User's password when usir Leave blank when using no ng Basic authentication. on-Basic authentication.
-6 Authenticati on Method Method used to authenticate user.
+4 Email Email address used by Rele ase Automation server to send notifications.
+5 Password User's password when using hore 6 Authenticati on Method Method used to authenticate user.
 BASIC: Release Automations proprietary authentication method which requires storing a password in Release Automation.
 LDAP: Authentication is performed again an LDAP server.
 LDAP authentication required configuration of a valid LDAP server and a valid LDAP Search Context attribute for looking up users.
 7 LDAP Host Resolvable name or address of the LDAP server.
 Must contain a valid value if Active Directory or LDAP authentication methods are used.
 8 LDAP Port Port number through which the LDAP server serves the LDAP/LDAPS protocol.
 Leave blank to use LDAP defaults.
 9 LDAP SSL LDAP: Use the LDAP protocol (no encryption).
 LDAPS: Use the LDAPS protocol (SSL encryption).
-10 Role SUPERUSER:Release Automation administrator can perform all applicative and administrative operations.
+10 Role SUPERUSER: Release Automation administrator can perform all applicative and administrative operations.
 Only a SUPERUSER can perform administrator operations.
 USER role requires that either the OPERATOR (Run Processes) or DESIGNER (Design Processes) role be assigned, at a minimum.
 User is not a valid batch file value.
 OPERATOR: Can execute processes.
 DESIGNER: Can design processes.
-PUBLISHER: LISHER: Can perform design operations and publish processes OPERATOR-DESIGNER: Can perform design operations and publish processes.
-OPERATOR-PUBLISHER Can execute processes, perform design operations, and publish processes.
-11 LDAP Search Context: Path to an LDAP entry that is an ancestor of the LDAP user.
+PUBLISHER: Can perform design operations and publish processes.
+OPERATOR-DESIGNER: Can perform design operations and publish processes.
+OPERATOR-PUBLISHER: Can execute processes, perform design operations, and publish processes.

-Entry Description
+Entry Description 11 LDAP Search Context: Path to an LDAP entry that is an ancestor of the LDAP user.
 LDAP Security Context: Security context that will be used to authenticate the user.
 The security context is the value of the userprincipalname LDAP attribute.
 If blank, the username attribute will be used as the LDAP security context.
 12 Row termination character Constant: '#'